gazaskygeeks/Coding-Foundations-course/coursebook/Week 06/session-18/local-storage.md

 ## Local Storage

-is a type of web storage that allows JavaScript sites and apps to store and access data right in the browser with no expiration date.
+It is a type of web storage that allows JavaScript sites and apps to store and access data right in the browser with no expiration date.
 This means the data stored in the browser is accessible to all the pages of the domain and will persist even after the browser window has been closed.

-## Why Are Local Storage Useful
+## What are some useful use cases for using local storage?

-it is useful for saving data such as user preferences (light or dark color theme on a website).
+It is useful for saving data such as user preferences (light or dark color theme on a website).

 ### localStorage methods